All Episodes

 It looks like they've had an evacuation of all these coastal areas, and we can see people making their way out.

-One of the biggest problems on top of the massive amounts of rain, because you were very adamant that the storm is going to slow as soon as it makes it on shore.
+One of the biggest problems, on top of the massive amounts of rain, because you're very adamant that the storm is going to slow as soon as it makes it onshore.

-If you're right, and it's going to be Wilmington and and Myrtle Beach, and then it's going to make its way down to Charleston, maybe be maybe even a south of Savannah.
+If you're right, and it's going to be Wilmington and Myrtle Beach, and then it's going to make its way down to Charleston, maybe even as south of Savannah.

 That's a very different pattern than I think most people would expect.